7 minute read

 If the website of a company similar to yours consistently ranks higher in search results, there’s a good chance you’re losing many prospective customers to the competition.
 The best way to outrank your competition is to study what they’re doing well, and design your website content to be even better.

-Whether false information about you appears on scam sites, blogs, or other malicious sites, these can negatively impact your business’s reputation and lead a customer to select one of the many other options available to them online.
+Whether false information about your brand appears on scam sites, blogs, or other malicious sites, these can negatively impact your business’s reputation and lead a customer to select one of the many other options available to them online.

 For a situation like this, you can hire a reputation management company to help, or you can take it into your own hands.
 In some cases, you can have false information removed from websites if it violates that site’s terms of service.